Felipe-Caldeira/CS-337-Project-1/README.md

 Note how it prints out the Twitter consensus of who was the best dressed at the end of the preceremony.
 It also downloads pictures of the best dressed into a folder called "simple_images".

-We also run sentiment analysis on the hosts in the file `sentiment_analysis.py`.
-We take the average of the sentiment in all host-related tweets and print it out.
-The sentiment is on a scale of -1.0 (very negative) to 1.0 (very positive).
+We also run sentiment analysis on the hosts in the preceremony.
+We look for the most common sentiment out of a large, standard list of emotions and print it out, along with an example Tweet with that sentiment.